Exiled-Team/EXILED/README.md

   - Download the EXILED.tar.gz archive from the latest release, and extract it's contents to a folder on the machine you will be installing EXILED on.
 (Windows users will need a 3rd party tool such as 7zip to do this) *Linux command line: ``tar -xzvf EXILED.tar.gz``*
   - Move the included ``Assembly-CSharp.dll`` file into the ``SCPSL_Data/Managed`` folder of your server installation.
 (Replace the existing file).
   - Navigate to ``~/.config`` (``%AppData%`` on Windows), and move both the "EXILED" folder that were provided in the above mentioned archive into this location *Note: These 2 folders need to go in ``~/.config``, and ***NOT*** ``~/.config/SCP Secret Laboratory``
   - That's it, EXILED should now be installed and active the next time you boot up your server.
-It should be noted, that EXILED and EXILED_Events by themselves will do nothing, you must have plugins installed in order to use EXILED.
-Plugin .dll files go into the "Plugins" folder that should now be located at ``~/.config/EXILED/Plugins`` (``%AppData%\EXILED\Plugins`` on Windows).
+It should be noted, that EXILED by themselves will do almost nothing, you must have plugins installed in order to use EXILED.
+Plugin .dll files go into the `Plugins` folder that should now be located at ``~/.config/EXILED/Plugins`` (``%AppData%\EXILED\Plugins`` on Windows).

 # Config
 EXILED by itself offers some config options.